jerdog/auth0-blog/_posts/2018-09-25-developing-and-securing-modern-apps-with-react-graphql-and-apollo.markdown

 - 2018-09-20-a-scout-approach-to-software-development
 ---

-**TL;DR:** Modern applications require a different paradigm in the way they are crafted and deployed.
-GraphQL, in particular, enables developers to take advantage of incredible tooling like the [Apollo platform](https://www.apollographql.com/docs/fundamentals/platform.html) for crafting flexible APIs and shipping client apps with optimistic UI.
-In this tutorial, we'll explore how to build an application with GraphQL and React.
-And we'll wrap it up with learning how to add authentication.
+**TL;DR:** Modern applications are increasingly data driven, which leads to a lot of time spent fetching, filtering, and aggregating data.
+When implemented with the [Apollo platform](https://www.apollographql.com/docs/fundamentals/platform.html), GraphQL reduces the complexity associated with data fetching and enables developers to take advantage of incredible tooling for crafting flexible APIs.
+In this tutorial, we'll explore how to build a production-ready application with GraphQL, React and Apollo.
+Finally, we'll wrap it up by learning how to add authentication with Auth0.
 The [completed code is available on GitHub](https://github.com/auth0-blog/book-app).

 {% include tweet_quote.html quote_text="Learn how to develop and secure modern applications with GraphQL, React and Auth0." %}

 ---

-## The Modern Application Paradigm

-Present day applications utilize the client-server design.
-This architectural design isolates software development into two major groups: **clients** and **servers**.
-These classifications are also known as **front end** and **back end**.
-APIs are developed and served from the back end, while the front end consumes them.

-The client-server architecture aids productivity by permitting the option of having different clients devour the responses from an API on the server.
-These clients could be anything from Single Page Applications (SPAs), portable applications, to non-interactive clients such as CLIs or Daemons.

-These days, most JavaScript applications are packaged and deployed as Single Page Applications running on vanilla JavaScript, Vue, React, Polymer, Angular, consuming and pushing information to a backend app running on the server.
-The front end/back end model of developing software is very common and goes way beyond the JavaScript community.

 ## Introduction to GraphQL

-GraphQL is a typed query language for your API.
+GraphQL is a specification for client-server communication.
 It enables the client to express its data requirements declaratively and the server to send back only what the client requests.
-It's heavily in use by companies such as Coursera, Shopify and GitHub.

 A GraphQL server exposes a schema that describes its API including queries to fetch data and mutations to modify data.
 This allows clients to specify their data requirements with queries and send it to one GraphQL endpoint, instead of collecting information from multiple endpoints as is typical with REST.
-While queries are a very easy and quick way for clients to get exactly the data they need in one request, the GraphQL server has to parse and validate the query, check which fields are included and return the underlying data from the database.

-The type-safe schema unlocks new possibilities for tooling, as demonstrated by GraphQL which is maintained by Facebook.
-Check out how GitHub employs [GraphQL for its API](https://githubengineering.com/the-github-graphql-api/).
+A GraphQL schema is strongly typed, which unlocks great developer tooling.

+Apollo is an implementation of GraphQL that we'll be using in today's tutorial to help us get up and running quickly.
+It includes two runtime libraries, Apollo Server and Client, for building and querying your API's schema with GraphQL.
+It also features developer tooling that integrates with your existing workflow and gives you full visibility into the performance and security of your API.

 ## What We'll Build